davidsbutcher/CRawFISh/README.md

     HTML report is generated in the `outputDir`.
 Defaults to TRUE.

   - export\_raw\_info: Boolean value (TRUE or FALSE).
-Controls whether an outut file is generated containing all extracted metadata without summarization.
+Controls whether an output file is generated containing all extracted metadata without summarization.
 This file can be quite large.
 Defaults to FALSE.

 ## Dependencies